What is The Rising Compass?

 How Songs Are Read

-The classifier evaluates what the words say , not how the song sounds.
+The calibrator evaluates what the words say , not how the song sounds.
 Production, melody, and vocal tone are irrelevant.
 A melancholic track with degraded lyrics is degraded.
 A catchy track with thoughtful lyrics isn't automatically shallow.
 Strip the instrumentation and read what's on the page.

 Why "Decent" and Not "Good"